Skip to Content

 During heavy rains, Big Bend National Park boasts another pretty waterfall, the waterfall that falls from Window Trail.

-The Window Trail Waterfall can be viewed below by hiking on the Oak Springs Trail.
+The Window Trail Waterfall can be viewed below when hiking on the Oak Springs Trail.

 This is one of the most beautiful waterfalls in Texas when it is flowing.

-Since this waterfall can only be viewed during heavy rainfall, you can enjoy hiking Windows Trail instead.
+Since this waterfall can only be viewed during heavy rainfall, you can enjoy hiking on the Windows Trail instead.

 The Windows Trail has a fabulous overlook area, giving hikers a great view of the Oak Creek Canyon below.